 In the anthropology of China, there is a rich literature on the 'gift economy'.
-The major argument is that in the cycle of giving, receiving and the reciprocity of gift exchange, social relationships are established and maintained.85 In Dee's case, the gift exchange does not take place in the form of a physical gift, but by way of a favour (renging), which also follows the principle of reciprocity.86 Renging literally means 'human feelings', and refers to the feelings inherent in personal relationships.
-In practice renging also provides a moral sense of obligation (such feeling as 'I owe you') towards others, which motivates further gift exchange.
-87 In Dee's case, therefore, her return 'gift' was actually more attention and more positive interaction with her friend on WeChat.
-In guanxi, 'any act of helpfulness or generosity, no matter whether given or received, begins to draw one into the network of reciprocal exchanges'.88 In the end, as Dee remarked, the relationship between herself and her friend had become closer and more positive through the cycle of 'gift exchange'.
+The major argument is that in the cycle of giving, receiving and the reciprocity of gift exchange, social relationships are established and maintained (Yan, 1996; Yang, 1989).
+In Dee's case, the gift exchange does not take place in the form of a physical gift, but in a way of favour (renging), which also follows the principle of reciprocity (Yang, 1994).
+Literally renging means 'human feelings', and refers to the feelings inherent in personal relationships.
+Emotion and morality has intertwined with each other in Chinese context, in many situations, human feeling (renging) is not only the biological reaction, but also has moral code involved (Yan, 2005).
+In practice renging also provides a moral sense of obligation (such feeling as 'I owe you') towards others, which motivates further gift exchange (Qian et al., 2007).
+In Dee's case, therefore, her return 'gift' was actually more attention and more positive interaction with her friend on WeChat.
+In guanxi, 'any act of helpfulness or generosity, no matter whether given or received, begins to draw one into the network of reciprocal exchanges' (Hu & Grove, 1999: 64).
+In the end, as Dee remarked, the relationship between herself and her friend had become closer and more positive through the cycle of 'gift exchange'.
+'In guanxi, feeling and instrumentality are a totality' (Kipnis, 1997: 23) Through the commercial